Lovefoxxx: Personal life

 In 2006, Lovefoxxx was voted No. 10 in NME's Cool List.
-In 2007, Lovefoxxx was voted No. 3, only to be beaten by her fiancé's bandmate Jamie Reynolds, who came in second, and winner Frank Carter of Gallows.
+In 2007, Lovefoxxx was voted No. 3, behind her fiancé's bandmate Jamie Reynolds, who came in second, and winner Frank Carter of Gallows.

-Lovefoxx lives in Garopaba, a beach town on the southern coast of Santa Catarina, where she built an ecohouse by hand.
+Lovefoxxx lived in Garopaba, a beach town on the southern coast of Santa Catarina, where she built an ecohouse by hand.

-Simon Taylor-Davis
+Relationship with Simon Taylor-Davis

-Lovefoxxx was previously dating Simon Taylor-Davis of Klaxons; according to an interview with ELLE UK they started their relationship on the second day of the NME Indie Rave tour, where their bands were billed together.
-Simon had said he first saw Luisa in a CSS video on television and sent her a "flirty myspace message" before they had met.
-In June 2007, during the Cansei de Ser Sexy tour of North America, Lovefoxxx had Simon's name tattooed on her right hip.
+Lovefoxxx previously dated Simon Taylor-Davis of Klaxons; according to an interview with ELLE UK they started their relationship on the second day of the NME Indie Rave tour, where their bands were billed together.
+Taylor-Davis had said he first saw Lovefoxxx in a CSS video on television and sent her a "flirty Myspace message" before they had met.
+In June 2007, during the Cansei de Ser Sexy tour of North America, Lovefoxxx had Taylor-Davis' name tattooed on her right hip.

-On 21 September 2007, it was revealed that the two were engaged, with Lovefoxxx later saying that they would be married in the winter of that year.
-There was no news of an official wedding, with Simon later saying they had no definite plans though they had married "in cyberspace" through Skype.
-In late 2010, during promotion for Klaxons' second album, it was stated that the two had broken up, with Simon confirming that a major change for the band was "as individuals we are all single now, whereas before we were very heavily attached in various relationships".
+On 21 September 2007, it was revealed that the two were engaged, and Lovefoxxx later said that they would be married in the winter of that year.
+There was no news of an official wedding and Taylor-Davis stated they had no definite plans though they had married "in cyberspace" through Skype.
+In late 2010, during promotion for Klaxons' second album, it was confirmed that the two had broken up, with Taylor-Davis saying that a major change for the band was "as individuals we are all single now, whereas before we were very heavily attached in various relationships".